blockchainsllc/in3-docs/docs/milestones.md

 # Roadmap

 Incubed implements two versions:
- - **Typescript / Javascript**: optimized for dApps, web apps or mobile apps.
+ - **TypeScript / JavaScript**: optimized for dApps, web apps or mobile apps.
  - **Embedded C**: optimized for microcontrollers and all other use cases.

 ## V1.2 Stable: Q3 2019